What is Sjogren's Syndrome? How To Tell If You Might Have It

 5. Digestive System

-- You notice you have acid reflux after many meals.
+- You notice that you have acid reflux after many meals.

 - Sometimes you get nauseous after eating or drinking, even if it is just water.